averyburne/tic-tac-toe-client/README.md

 password, and sign out) as well as the gameboard which was created using bootstrap.

+### User stories
+As a user I want the website to load quickly and have minimal lag between moves As a user I want to be able to see how many games I played, and how many were won by Xs/Os/draws As a user I want to login in once and have the website save all of my game(s) data As a user, I want the website to load fast so I won't be frustrated As a user, I want the game to work correctly so I can actually play it As a user, I want the website to be easy to follow so I won't get lost trying to play tic tac toe As a user, I want the website to be at least somewhat colorful and have some sort of an artistic flair As a user, I want the website to have a password and give me the option to change it so I'll feel more secure As a user, I would like be told when the game is not working properly As a user, I would like to be told if I won or lost with some kind of colorful message

 ### DOM/JQuery

 Once that was done, I started with the DOM manipulation using JQuery.
 I